knmcguire/knmcguire.github.io/docs/index.md

 Hi!
 I'm Kimberly!
 I'm a robotics engineer, originally from the Netherlands but currently living in Sweden.
 I finished my PhD at the TU Delft, MAVlab in 2019 and currently I'm a developer at Bitcraze.

-This website is still under construction, so please go to:
  <br/>

 <a href="/ln"><button style="background-color: #555555;